 SALOMÉ CHATRIOT, the coalescence of organic, digital, and natural materials

-Salomé Chatriot is a Swiss-born artist and multimedia interaction designer currently living and working in Paris.
+Salomé Chatriot is a French-born artist and multimedia interaction designer currently living and working in Paris.
 Her practice is focused around the creation of spaces which intersect the physical and the digital.
 This often manifests through the marrying of electronic, kinetic sculptures and digital imagery.
 The work attempts to explore the ways in which science and technology treat the body through a means of data-oriented objectivity.

 Her work rejects notions of techno-negativity, instead of taking inspirations from the notion of environments in which the digital and the organic interact, often with a subtle emphasis on healing.
 Part of this process of healing comes through the transmission of organic materials; through breathing, circulation of liquid and the processing of chemical reactions or organic data by electronic machines.
 This is an essential aspect of her work, the interaction and coalescence of organic, digital, virtual, designed and natural materials moving towards a place of unity.